Seven Rules Frequent Flyers Swear By

 6. Call the airline instead of waiting in line

-When a flight gets delayed or canceled, most passengers scramble to the nearest gate agent.
-But seasoned travelers know to pick up the phone fast.
+When a flight gets delayed or canceled, most passengers scramble to the nearest gate agent; but seasoned travelers know to pick up the phone fast.

-Calling the airline’s customer service line can often get you rebooked or rerouted before you even reach the front of the physical line.
+Calling the airline’s customer service line can often get you rebooked or rerouted before you reach the front of the physical line.

-Save the airline’s customer service number in your phone and download the carrier’s app.
+Save the airline’s customer service number in your phone, and download the carrier’s app.
 Mobile check-in, real-time updates and instant rebooking can save you major headaches.

 Seven Corners offers travel insurance plans with trip protection, emergency medical coverage and around-the-clock travel assistance for both domestic and international adventures.